Democrats Grill DeVos On Guns, Schools And Money

 President Trump has named DeVos to head a new commission on school safety.
 She told the lawmakers that the panel will examine the "culture of violence" in the U.S.

-After more than two hours of testimony and repeated attacks from Democrats, Rep. Rodney Frelinghuysen, R-Neb., stated the obvious: "There's a disconnect between you and lawmakers."
+After more than two hours of testimony and repeated attacks from Democrats, Rep. Rodney Frelinghuysen, R-N.J., stated the obvious: "There's a disconnect between you and lawmakers."